RESOURCES TO SUPPORT YOUR LAW-RELATED INTERNSHIP AND/OR JOB SEARCH:

 Fellowships are another amazing way to get related work experience.
 Explore all the resources the USC Academic Honors and Fellowships Office has to offer!

-Pathway and/or Pipeline Programs to Law School are designed to help undergraduate students, especially those from underrepresented backgrounds, prepare for and gain admission to law school.
+Pathway programs to law school are designed to help undergraduate students from a variety of backgrounds prepare for and gain admission to law school.
 These programs offer various resources, including mentorship, LSAT preparation, and guidance on the law school application process.